MaramAlossaimi/MaramAlossaimi/content/Posters/Poster I/index.md

 title: Poisson Algebras I
 subtitle:  Non-commutative Algebras
 # Summary for listings and search engines
-summary: I classified the first case of Poisson algebra class $A$
+summary: The first case (Case I) classification of Poisson algebra class $A$

 # Link this post with a project
 projects: [PhD thesis]